haskell-distributed/distributed-process/tutorials/1ch.md

 only be successfully spawned on remote nodes of all these remote nodes have the same remote table as the local one.

-We need to configure our remote table (see the documentation for more details) and the easiest way to do this, is to let the library generate the relevant code for us.
+We need to configure our remote table (see the [API documentation][2] for `Control.Distributed.Process.Closure` for more details) and the easiest way to do this, is to let the library generate the relevant code for us.
 For example:

 {% highlight haskell %}